Parties across Government during Covid restrictions alleged so far

 The Telegraph reported that advisers and civil servants gathered after work for two separate events on the Friday night.

-They were to mark the departure of James Slack, Boris Johnson’s former director of communications, and one of the PM’s personal photographers, the newspaper said.
+They were to mark the departure of James Slack, Boris Johnson’s former director of communications, and one of the PM’s personal photographers.

+Mr Slack, who left his No 10 role to become deputy editor-in-chief of The Sun newspaper, said he was sorry for the “anger and hurt” caused by his leaving do, while Downing Street apologised to the Queen.

 The newspaper reported accounts from witnesses who said alcohol was drunk and guests danced to music, adding that it had been told that around 30 people attended both events combined.